 Some Things to Think About

 The best dice are easy to read, durable, feel good in the hand, and inexpensive.
 Speaking of quality...
 There is a kind of sweet spot in the current dice market.
 Dice that come in bulk sets on Amazon and cost $4 or less per set are usually terrible – inconsistent in size, poor rollers, poorly inked.
 On the other end of the spectrum are dice that cost more than $20, collector sets made of rare materials or with funky symbols or unique to a particular brand of game.
-A good set of polys should be around $5 to $15.
-My personal favorites are the Chessex basic opaque dice.
+A good set of polys should be around $5 to $15 (as of the date this is written, of course).
+My current personal favorites are the Chessex basic opaque dice.
 But I'm "boring."

 Side note.
 In 1975 TSR announced in The Strategic Review #2 that the price of dice were going up by 35% to $2.50 a set!
 In 2019 dollars that's just a bit over $12.

-If your game needs special dice or tons of dice, you've been "had."
+If your game needs special dice or tons of dice, you've been "had," IMO.
 Games that force you to buy all kinds of dice, especially dice with special symbols on them, are operating in that cycle of artificiality that drives consumerism.
 This is how financial leaders in most industries operate; they lock you into a closed system.
 If all of your dice (miniatures, maps, etc.) are keyed to a particular game, then you are probably also locked into buying from just a few suppliers, maybe only one.
 Which in turn allows those suppliers to set market price for their goods.
 Avoid these games.
 The "hit" from them will be short-lived and in all likelihood one day you'll look back and realize that all that money you spent has no lasting value.
-For every $50 Magic the Gathering card you have in your closet, there is a pound of Dragon Dice (or something similar and probably even less valuable).

 Minimalist Dice Kits and Selection Techniques

 For the typical RPG gamer, you need one set of polyhedrals with some extras in specific sizes.
 It's better if you can easily differentiate between them, so that you can quickly find your d20's, for instance, without accidentally grabbing a d12 or two first.
-The woman in the above video (sorry, I couldn't find her name) had three sets of polyhedrals in three clearly distinguishable but complementary colors.
+Kelsey (above) had three sets of polyhedrals in three clearly distinguishable but complementary colors.
 Good choice.
-My personal carry-around kit is:
+My personal carry-around kit right now is:

 2d20 Color A